Come, run a workshop on the fundamentals of distributed systems

-Hands-on sessions for engineers - by engineers - who design, deploy, and debug large-scale distributed systems.
+Hands-on sessions for engineers - by engineers - who design, deploy, and debug large-scale distributed systems

-Location: Bangalore, Chennai, Hyderabad, Mumbai, Pune, Delhi
+Location: Bangalore, Hyderabad, Pune, Delhi

 Duration: 2-4 hours per session